 - Adaptability: The ability to be flexible and adapt to changing business needs is integral for productivity and seamless workflows.
 Unforeseen events, such as a pandemic, can occur and dramatically change the business landscape.
 Being able to adapt and customize workflows to support these changes differentiates the leading businesses from those that lag behind.

 - Interoperability: The increased availability of solutions in the extended workforce ecosystem requires easy integration of systems for simplifying complexity and optimal user experience while mitigating risks and driving compliance.
 In this environment, organizations must rely on their technology partners to deploy industry-leading integration tools that minimize custom application programming interface (API) development.
-All the major ERP providers such as SAP, Oracle, Workday and PeopleSoft understand this.
+All the major ERP providers such as SAP, Oracle, Workday, and PeopleSoft understand this.
 That’s why they partner with leading integration solutions such as Salesforce’s MuleSoft to maintain their APIs in real time so their customers can easily and cost-effectively integrate with their platforms.

 - Future-Proofing Agility: Choosing a solution that can evolve alongside changing technology is critical for future-minded businesses.
-Business leaders should ask questions about how much money they invest in new technology, how a solution has evolved over the past year and how their roadmap supports the incorporation of new technology as it evolves.
-They should also consider the costs associated with moving too slowly or inertia associated with old code stacks and technical debt.
+Business leaders should ask questions about how much money they invest in new technology, how a solution has evolved over the past year, and how their roadmap supports the incorporation of new technology as it evolves.
+They should also consider the costs associated with moving too slowly or the inertia associated with old code stacks and technical debt.

 Selecting the right technology for a disruptive, volatile talent market can be the difference between the success and failure of an organization’s people strategy.
-Flextrack recognizes this disruption and has built a next-generation, platform-as-a-service (PaaS) solution that’s powered by Salesforce to redefine the development and delivery of VMS.
+Flextrack recognizes this disruption and has built a next-generation, Platform-as-a-Service (PaaS) solution that’s powered by Salesforce to redefine the development and delivery of VMS.
 This allows our customers and partners access to state-of-the-art infrastructure for building their state-of-the-art extended workforce programs for today and tomorrow.

 Mark has over 25 years of experience in the workforce solutions industry.
 Mark has been responsible for implementing, operating, and transforming contingent workforce solutions for hundreds of organizations worldwide.
 Mark has also led technology teams that built and managed VMS solutions and other technology solutions to digitize and transform extended workforce solutions